ripon83/Engineering-With-C/matrix/README.md

 the image, sound, video, etc., can be represented in matrix or 2D array format.

 ### Video tutorials in YouTube link: [Engineering with C](https://www.youtube.com/@dr.patgiri)
+I describe all the programs in the Youtube link.
+Currently, the YouTube channel is **under construction**.

 ## Table of contents
 1. Representation of Matrix